 Discs are fibrocartilaginous spacers between your vertebrae.
 Vertebrae are the bones that make up the spine.
 A disc is composed of a harder ring of cartilage surrounding an inside of softer cartilage.
 Discs act to absorb shock throughout the spine and allow the spine to move efficiently.
 In some cases, the discs may move and protrude past the edge of the vertebrae, pressing on a nerve and resulting in pain.
 This is known as a bulging disc and pinched nerve.
 When the disc protrudes further and the inner ring of cartilage is exposed past the vertebral edge also pressing on a nerve, this is known as a disc herniation.

-Other causes include the shifting and possible fracture of the vertebrae which can also apply pressure to the spinal cord creating radicular symptoms, often to R and L extremities.
+Other causes include the shifting and possible fracture of the vertebrae which can also apply pressure to the spinal cord creating radicular symptoms, often to right and left extremities.
 This is more common in the lumbar spine.

 Your physical therapist will start by performing a thorough evaluation of your symptoms.
 Your therapist will assess your posture, mobility, sensation, strength, and ability to perform functional activities.
 Your physical therapist will also take into account your home, work, and recreational activities.
 After the evaluation, your therapist will have a better understanding of the cause of the radiculopathy, which will help to pave the way for an appropriate treatment plan.